WaterFutures/EPyT-Flow/docs/tut.uncertainty.rst

 *************

-Because WDNs are subject to many different types of uncertainties, EPyT-Flow comes with a set of pre-defined and implemented uncertainties that allows the user to introduce uncertainties and noise in the scenario generation.
+Because WDNs are subject to many different types of uncertainties, EPyT-Flow comes with a set of pre-defined and implemented uncertainties that allow the user to introduce uncertainties and noise in the scenario generation.

 Most types of uncertainty exist in two versions: *absolute* and *relative*.
 While absolute uncertainties usually refer to the addition of noise that follows some distribution, relative uncertainties usually refer to some kind of multiplication.
-A complete list of pre-defined and implemented uncertainties are given in the following table:
+A complete list of pre-defined and implemented uncertainties is given in the following table:

 +------------------------------------------------------------------------------------+----------------------------------------------------------------------+
 | Implementation                                                                     |  Description                                                         |